xum66183-art/dify-multi-model-review-loop/CONTRIBUTING.md

 Contributions are welcome.
 Please keep proposals focused on reusable multi-model review workflows and their documentation.

-## Reporting Issues
+## Submit an Issue

+Use the GitHub bug report template.
+Describe the problem, list the steps to reproduce it, explain the expected behavior, and include relevant Dify environment details.

-Open a GitHub Issue and briefly describe the problem, what you expected, and any steps needed to reproduce it.
-Do not include API keys, private prompts, or confidential content.
+Do not include API keys, private prompts, personal content, or other confidential information.

-## Suggesting Improvements
+## Submit a Feature Request

+Use the GitHub feature request template.
+Describe the requested improvement, its use case, and a possible solution.
+Keep proposals aligned with the project's provider-agnostic quality-control purpose.

+## Contribute a Workflow

+1. Fork the repository and create a focused branch.
+2. Add or update a reusable Dify Workflow DSL file under `workflows/`.
+3. Document its purpose, required inputs, configuration, and expected output.
+4. Confirm that it contains no API keys, provider credentials, private prompts, or personal content.
-Open a GitHub Issue describing the proposed improvement, why it would be useful, and how it fits the project.
+5. Open a pull request describing the change and how it was tested in Dify.

-## Contributing Workflows

-Workflow contributions should be reusable, clearly named, and safe to share publicly.
-Include a short explanation of the workflow's purpose and required configuration.
-Remove API keys and private content before submitting.

-## Contributing Documentation
+## Contribute Documentation

 Documentation fixes and additions are welcome.
 Keep instructions clear, concise, and easy for new Dify users to follow.
+Place detailed guides in `docs/`, workflow guidance in `workflows/README.md`, and examples in `examples/`.

+Open a pull request that briefly explains what the documentation change improves.